SWC-Advanced-Microscopy/measurePSF/README.md

 # measurePSF

-This repository contains tools for measuring microscope performance with ScanImage.
+This repository contains various tools for measuring microscope performance with ScanImage.
 In particular, there are functions for recording and measuring Point Spread Functions (PSFs), and for measuring field of view size using an EM grid.